CyberCatch announces hiring of - GuruFocus.com

 PR Newswire

-VANCOUVER, BC and SAN DIEGO, May 3, 2023 /PRNewswire/ -- CyberCatch Holdings, Inc. ("CyberCatch'' or the "Company") (TSXV: CYBE), an innovative cybersecurity company offering an AI-enabled platform solution for continuous compliance and cyber risk mitigation, is pleased to announce the hiring of a highly experienced and effective sales leader to drive global sales for the company.
+VANCOUVER, BC and SAN DIEGO, May 8, 2023 /PRNewswire/ -- CyberCatch Holdings, Inc. ("CyberCatch'' or the "Company") (TSXV: CYBE), an innovative cybersecurity company offering an AI-enabled platform solution for continuous compliance and cyber risk mitigation, is pleased to announce the hiring of a globally recognized and highly respected cybersecurity expert and leader who will serve as the company's CIO to drive strategic growth for the company.

-"We are delighted to announce that Ranell Gonzales has joined the company as Vice President, Head of Global Sales, to lead and drive our sales growth.
-He is a highly accomplished, respected and effective sales leader with specific expertise in the cybersecurity space.
-We are most fortunate to have Ranell on our executive team as we aggressively grow sales to meet market demand for our unique, continuous cyber risk mitigation solution," said Sai Huda, founder and CEO, CyberCatch.
+"We are delighted to announce that effective today, Franklin Jackson has joined the company as Vice President, Chief Information Officer (CIO) and Head of Global Security Advisory Services, to drive our strategic growth.
+He is a highly accomplished, respected and effective cybersecurity expert and leader in the cybersecurity space.
+We are most fortunate to have Franklin on our executive team leading our strategic growth in key target segments, in particular with enterprise customers, to meet the demand for our unique, continuous cyber risk mitigation solution," said Sai Huda, founder and CEO, CyberCatch.

-Gonzales has over twelve years in sales leadership positions in cybersecurity and joins CyberCatch from SecurityScorecard, a global cybersecurity ratings solutions provider, where he served as Assistant Vice President, Cyber Defense Services and in increasingly growing sales leadership positions for over four years.
+Jackson has over twenty years in leadership positions in IT and cybersecurity and joins CyberCatch from ePlus (NASDAQ: PLUS), a global IT and cybersecurity solutions provider, where he served as the Director and Head of Global Cybersecurity Advisory Services and in increasingly growing leadership positions for four years.

-Previously, Gonzales served in sales leadership with RiskIQ, a cybersecurity company that was acquired by Microsoft, for over six years, rapidly being promoted for outstanding sales performance, starting as Account Executive, Global Sales Executive, Sales Director for Europe, Middle East and Africa, and as a North America Sales Leader.
+Previously, Jackson served as the CISO at Esurance, an Allstate company, CEO and CIO at Cyberkoa, a cybersecurity company and as the Executive Director for Cybersecurity at the U.S. Department of Defense (DoD).

+Jackson is a frequent keynote speaker at industry conferences and highly regarded in the cybersecurity space by CIOs, CISOs and other executives in the C-suite for his cybersecurity acumen.

-"I am excited to join CyberCatch to lead the company's sales growth and to help the company transform cyber risk management forever.
-The opportunity for CyberCatch is tremendous not only in North America, but globally.
-It is rare to see a company so well positioned for success, and I look forward to driving sales aggressively while also helping shape the company's strategy to meet demand," said Gonzales.
+"I am excited to join CyberCatch to lead the company's strategic growth.
+CyberCatch is perfectly positioned to transform cyber risk management forever by solving for the root cause of data thefts and ransomware.
+I look forward to helping drive the growth aggressively in key target segments, including critical enterprises, while also helping shape the company's strategic plan for shareholder value creation," said Jackson.

 About CyberCatch